 Older patients that have loss of motion due to degenerative arthritis may benefit from chiropractic care, too.
 Often improvement can be made gradually in the shoulder joint through careful and patient stretching, relaxation, and passive motion therapy.
 Although many older patients will suffer from bursitis or arthritic shoulder conditions, there is one complaint about the inability to raise the arms out to the side above the level of the shoulders.
 In many of these complaints, the problem really isn,t in the shoulder at all.
 The reason why the arms cannot be raised above the level of the shoulders is because the spine has become kyphotic (bent over forward.)
 Even a child cannot raise his arms above his shoulders if his back is bent over.

 At Mountain View Pain Center we treat thousand of shoulder problems each year.
 Once your shoulder problem has been diagnosed by your chiropractor, a course of treatment can be discussed.
 Most shoulder problems respond well to manipulation.
 In addition, other therapies can be applied if needed.
 The goal is always to reduce pain and swelling while improving the shoulder joint motion.
-In addition to restoring motion, strengthening the muscles that support the shoulder joint will also help to prevent future re injury.
-If you have questions please feel free to contact us.
+In addition to restoring motion, strengthening the muscles that support the shoulder joint will also help to prevent future re-injury.
+If you have questions please contact one of our offices.